Quick start guide for SQL Server (Microsoft SQL Server on Windows)

 The following diagram describes the engine topology for SQL Server environments.
 It illustrates the recommended ports to be open from the engine to remote services, to the Delphix Engine, and to the Source, Target and Validated Sync Environments.

 Port 1433 is required between the Delphix Engine and AG (Availability Group) cluster sources.
+For more information, refer to the Network access requirements for SQL Server page.

 For purposes of the QuickStart, you can ignore any references to Replication or Masking, such as the engines shown in the diagram below.